WebAssembly/design/JS.md

 This function returns a new `Array` every time it is called.
-Each such `Array` is produced by mapping each [`Ast.import`](https://github.com/WebAssembly/spec/blob/master/interpreter/spec/ast.ml#L167) `i` of [moduleObject.[[Module]].imports](https://github.com/WebAssembly/spec/blob/master/interpreter/spec/ast.ml#L203), in the order of occurrence in the binary module's imports table, to the Object `{ module: String(i.module_name), name: String(i.item_name), kind: i.ikind }` where `i.module_name` and `i.item_name` are  [decoded as UTF8](Web.md#names) and `i.ikind` is mapped to one of the String values `"function"`, `"table"`, `"memory"`, `"global"`.
+Each such `Array` is produced by mapping each [`Ast.import`](https://github.com/WebAssembly/spec/blob/master/interpreter/spec/ast.ml#L167) `i` of [moduleObject.[[Module]].imports](https://github.com/WebAssembly/spec/blob/master/interpreter/spec/ast.ml#L203) to the Object `{ module: String(i.module_name), name: String(i.item_name), kind: i.ikind }` where `i.module_name` and `i.item_name` are  [decoded as UTF8](Web.md#names) and `i.ikind` is mapped to one of the String values `"function"`, `"table"`, `"memory"`, `"global"`.

 Note: other fields like `signature` may be added in the future.

+The returned `Array` is populated in the same order as that in which imports appeared in the WebAssembly binary's imports table.

 ### `WebAssembly.Module.customSections`